yvvki/bunup/docs/docs/guide/typescript-declarations.md

 }
 ```

-TypeScript will guide you through adding missing types on exports.
-Your library is now future-ready with perfect ecosystem compatibility.
+TypeScript will guide you through adding missing types on public exports.

 ## Basic